MadeBySaints/Flask-Website/README.md

 ## Usage
 Login
 Go to /login, enter credentials, and access your dashboard.

+## Note: The username is "admin" and the password is "adminpass".

 Home
 Navigate to other pages like Upload, and Download.